 We’re all susceptible to hypothermia, a dangerous drop in core body temperature.
 But cold is only part of the story.
-Learn 3 facts that may surprise you.
+Hypothermia can also happen indoors.
+Learn the facts that may save someone’s life.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy